andreibugariu/Olimpic-Games-Site/README.md

 # Olimpic-Games-Site
-A site who describe Olimpic Games
+A site who describe Olimpic Games.Created with HTML and CSS for learning purposes.